Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Grant Holicky 29:50

-Oh, yeah, I figured out how to get people to start doing Kayden stuff on a regular basis but it was a battle and but I will tell you this I love love the idea of people going out doing to hours coming inside getting on the trainer getting on the rollers and knocking out their intervals.
+Oh, yeah, I figured out how to get people to start doing cadence stuff on a regular basis but it was a battle and – but I will tell you this I love the idea of people going out doing two hours, coming inside getting on the trainer, getting on the rollers, and knocking out their intervals.
 I love that.
 Theoretically, it’s fantastic.
-Andy Pruitt always used to talk about how great it is to do stuff on the copy trainers that the trainers because you can go so deep that you could black out and fall off your bike and it wouldn’t hurt.
-And there’s something to
+Andy Pruitt always used to talk about how great it is to do stuff on the compu-trainers, the trainers because you can go so deep that you could black out and fall off your bike and it wouldn’t hurt.
+And there’s something to that.

 Rob Pickels 30:28